Walker's Haute Route

 Stage Six

-After a night at the Cabane in its grand setting rimmed by jagged rock peaks, it's time to leave for one of the Haute Route's most exacting stages.
-Any bad weather can make it a real challenge for even the most experienced groups.
+After a night at the Cabane in its grand setting rimmed by jagged rock peaks, it's time to leave for one of the Haute Route's toughest stages.
 Two cols are available to reach the high basin above Lac de Louvie...
 Col de la Chaux or Col Termin.
 Chaux is wild and rocky, Termin is more amenable, and both have a particular set of scenic views.
 This first col out of the way, the route continues to two more: Col de la Louvie and then Col de Prafleuri at 2,987m (9,800ft) which is the highest point reached on the Walker's Haute Route.
 A final drop to Cabane de Prafleuri completes this remote and rocky stage.
 Knees will be glad of the rest after the almost entirely pathless and often bouldery miles.
+We cannot recommend hiking this stage in bad weather, and instead recommend taking the escape routes described in your routecards.

 Stage Seven

-Possibly the hardest stage of the Haute Route comes today.
+Possibly the second hardest stage of the Haute Route comes today.
 This is the walk to Arolla.
-First climb over Col des Roux to enter the grand basin of the Dix reservoir, an impressive setting.
-The route continues beyond the waters, skirting the Glacier de Cheilon, before a choice of two difficult cols is reached.
-There is the Pas de Chevres with its formidable near-vertical ladders, or Col de Riedmatten with its loose rocks and steep angle.
-After this section the roll down to Arolla is a breeze.
+First a swift climb over Col des Roux to enter the grand basin of the Dix reservoir, an impressive setting.
+The route continues beyond the waters, skirting the Glacier de Cheilon.
+Now comes the steady climb up to the base of the Col de Riedmatten, followed by the steep ascent over the col with its loose rocks and steep angle.
+After this section the roll down to Arolla is a gentle and views onto the glaciers open up.
 The village is tiny but has all we need, at the head of Val d'Herens.

 Stage Eight